twentyOne2x/attnmarkets-docs/pages/users/for-launchpads-and-incubators.md

 - create a standard template where:
   - a project’s **fee switch** points into an **attn revenue account**,
   - controlled by:
-    - the project team / DAO,
+    - the project team / DAO
-    - you (if you are part of governance),
+    - you (if you are part of governance)
     - and attn (for financing configuration).

 From day one, this makes the project:

 - “credit-ready” as soon as it has revenues,
 - without a painful migration later.

+By default, that account can also:

+- place unencumbered revenues into simple onchain yield sources,
+- so projects benefit from base yield even before they start using credit products.

 ---